imSaiPavan27/Business-Insights-360/README.md

 Importing the AtliQ's data into the MySQL Workbench.
 The data includes both fact and dimension tables.

 ### B. Using SQL to Explore Data
 Understanding the available data is crucial for effective analysis.
 Before diving into the analysis, gain a good understanding of the available data.
-There were 2 data sets
-1. gdb041
-2. gdb056

-####  gdb041 data set
-It contains the main fact and dimension tables
 #### Dimension Tables
 - **dim_customer**
   - 75 distinct customers throughout the market